LinuxlasGNUleaf/Underwater/README.md

 # Underwater
-My current project: A pygame where you control a sub and collect bubbles
+A pygame where you control a sub and collect bubbles

-(discontinued)
+This project is finished and archived.